Online Language Teacher: Being Self-employed in Spain

-As we have already mentioned, the training is exempt from VAT, so you will not have the obligation to make quarterly VAT settlements (303 form) nor should you submit an annual VAT summary (390 form).
+As we have already mentioned, the training is exempt from VAT.
+That’s why you won’t have an obligation to make quarterly VAT settlements (form 303) nor should you submit an annual VAT summary (form 390).

-If your turnover to Spanish companies and freelancers is greater than 70%, you would not have the obligation to submit form 130 on a quarterly basis (payment on account of the annual personal income tax).
+If your turnover to Spanish companies and freelancers is greater than 70%, you aren’t obliged to submit form 130 quarterly (payment on account of the annual personal income tax).
 Otherwise, you will be required to submit it.

 6. Billing with Italki

-If you use Paypal or Payoneer as a payment gateway, the commission that charges you upon receiving the payment must be considered as an expense in your accounting.
+If you use Paypal or Payoneer as a payment gateway, you should consider as an expense in your accounting the commission they charge you upon receiving the payment.

 Tags: 036 or 037 form to register teacher, autónomo english teacher spain, italki taxes, online teacher Italki, self-employed teacher register in Spain, taxes language teacher in Spain, taxes online teacher